Lytham 1940s Weekend 2024

 Visitor information – what you need to know…

 This is a free to visit event on Lytham Green (FY8 5LD) and run by the local authority (Fylde Council).
-Parking is £5 per car per day (CASH) on Lytham Green – all monies from the car park go straight back into the event to part pay towards first aid, security, marquee, traffic management and so much more!!
+Parking is £10 per car per day (CASH) on Lytham Green – ALL MONIES GO STRAIGHT BACK INTO THE EVENT to pay towards the growing and significant event costs – first aid, security, marquees, traffic management, toilets, generators, fencing and SO much more!!
 Disabled parking areas will be available.
-The evening events on 18th and 19th August are ticketed and do carry a charge.
-There are existing toilets by the windmill, Lowther Gardens and there will be extra portable toilets (including disabled toilets) dotted around the event.
+There are alternative car parking options nearby or public transport – plenty of buses and trains to Lytham just a few minutes walk from Lytham Green.

-There will be food and drink at the event but we do very much encourage you to visit Lytham town centre where many of the eateries and shops get dressed up for the weekend.
+There will be food and drink at the event but we do very much encourage you to visit Lytham town centre too where many of the eateries and shops get dressed up for the weekend.
 There’s plenty of staff and volunteers available if you need assistance.
 An information sheet with event timings will be available with a voluntary donation towards the event costs requested .
 We respectfully ask you not to wear anything that might offend others or wear anything associated with the more extreme elements of the Russian forces or Nazi regime.

 Dogs – please keep dogs on leads at the event and note that no dogs are allowed in the main entertainment marquee as this can get very busy at peak times.
 The only exceptions being clearly identifiable guide dogs and clearly identifiable assistance dogs.
 Please clean up after your dog at the event if required and given the nature of the event there will be loud noises from time to time, so be mindful of the event schedule.